autoankaufabl/Electric-Cars-Database/README.md

-# Electro-Cars-Database
+# Electric Cars Database
-A list of electro cars ordered by brand and model.
+A list of electric cars ordered by brand and model.

 ##Credits